The Dolphin's Cry

 "The Dolphin's Cry" is a song by American alternative rock band Live, released on August 24, 1999, as the lead single from their fifth studio album, The Distance to Here.
-The song was co-produced by Jerry Harrison of Talking Heads, and features Adam Duritz of Counting Crows on backing vocals.
-It reached number one on the Canadian RPM Top 30 Rock Report and number two on the US Billboard Mainstream Rock chart.
-Internationally, "The Dolphin's Cry" peaked at number one in Iceland, number seven in Flanders, and number 10 in the Netherlands while reaching the top 50 on the Australian and New Zealand music charts.
+Written by lead singer Ed Kowalczyk, the song was co-produced by the band and Jerry Harrison of Talking Heads.
+"The Dolphin's Cry" reached number one on the Canadian RPM Top 30 Rock Report and number two on the US Billboard Mainstream Rock Tracks chart.
+Internationally, "The Dolphin's Cry" peaked at number one in Iceland, number seven in Flanders, and number 10 in the Netherlands.

 Chart performance

 In the United States "The Dolphin's Cry" reached number 78 on the Billboard Hot 100, number two on the Billboard Mainstream Rock chart and number three on the Billboard Modern Rock Tracks chart.
 In Canada, the song topped the RPM Top 30 Rock Report.
 The single also reached number one in Iceland, number seven the Flanders region of Belgium, number 10 in the Netherlands, number 25 in Australia, number 48 in New Zealand, and number 62 in the United Kingdom.
 In the latter country, it topped the UK Rock Chart.
 In Australia, the single earned a Gold certification for shipments in excess of 35,000.